voidspace/voidspace.github.io/training.md

 *Deep technical background and hands-on experience could give good answers on all questions raised.*

-*One of best trainings that i ever attended.*
+*One of best trainings that I ever attended.*